Need To Know: Eating Disorders

 What is Anorexia Nervosa?

-Most often the person has an intense fear of becoming fat and has a distorted view of their body image even if they are already underweight.
-They will typically deny there is a problem even when it is evident to all that it is serious.
+Most often the person with an eating disorder has an intense fear of becoming fat and has a distorted view of their body image even if they are already underweight.
+Someone will typically deny there is a problem even when it is evident to all that it is serious.
 They can undergo quite sudden personality and mood swings.

 Food is the Enemy

 Probably the biggest single symptom of anorexia is anxiety around food.
 This can manifest itself by the person skipping meals, cutting out previously eaten food types and being secretive about eating.